 Every five years the girls will get to have a party where they invite their friends.
 Even still I keep the numbers to a minimum.
 Both girls had five friends over on their fifth birthday.

 It was basically a glorified play date.
 They ran around our house playing with each other and having lunch and cake.
 Refer to point #1.
-I have another year before we get to host one of those again.

 As far as gifts go, we keep those simple too.
 Typically something she needs and something fun to do.
 This year she got sneakers and four gymnastics lessons.